-Thinking through items such as these are paramount in creating, and maintaining, a thriving business.
+Thinking through items such as these is paramount in creating, and maintaining, a thriving business.
 Further, they are also an important factor in avoiding litigation as a startup.
-Defining the business relationship and entering in to proper agreements can help in the face of a dispute.
+Defining the business relationship and entering into proper agreements can help in the face of a dispute.
 Want to learn more?
-Check out my Legal Lessons.

 4. Never commingle Personal and Business Money

 Aside from the accounting nightmare created by using business funds for personal reasons, and using personal funds for business reasons, there’s a principle in law called piercing the corporate veil.
 This means a business owner can be personally liable for the actions of the business.
 This defeats the whole purpose of having a separate business entity in the first place — limited liability.
 Commingling is a factor Court’s look at in determining whether the business is really that, or is an alter ego of its owner masquerading as a separate business.
 Keep your business and personal assets separated to avoid this mistake.

 5. Legal Expenses, Hard way or easy way

 Legal expenses should be part of your startup and business budget.
 Did you know that between 36%-53% of small businesses are involved in at least one litigation in any given year and 90% of all businesses are engaged in litigation at any given time.
 Planning for this expense on the front end of your business endeavors will keep you from taking it on the back end if shit hits the fan.
 I always like to think of this planning as “preventative law”.
 It’s kind of like going to the doctor.
 You want to go to the doctor before the heart attack hits.
 Plan now, avoid later.
 Here are more reasons to include a lawyer in your business.